 Biocredit are emerging as innovative financial instruments to channel finance to halt and reverse biodiversity loss.
-While both public and private sectors will engage, biocredits markets are expected to primarily mobilize private sector finance and contribute to closing the biodiversity finance gap.58 Despite current momentum, there remains considerable uncertainty about how biocredits markets will evolve and their potential to channel finance at the scale and speed needed to address the biodiversity crisis.
+While both public and private sectors will engage, biocredits markets are expected to primarily mobilize private sector finance and contribute to closing the biodiversity finance gap.59 Despite current momentum, it remains considerable uncertainty about how biocredits markets will evolve and their potential to channel finance at the scale and speed needed to address the biodiversity crisis.

+On the supply side, many schemes are emerging.
 National and international schemes are being developed by governments and independent organizations.
 Despite their differences, these schemes face similar challenges, such as developing standards that accurately quantify biodiversity conservation and restoration outcomes, and ensuring fair benefit-sharing.
 Categorizing the schemes provides clarity in terms of their opportunities and barriers for different buyers and investors.
-Publicly-led national schemes will be tailored to achieve national goals.
-However, many countries lack the institutional infrastructure to set up such schemes and inspire investor confidence.
-Publicly-led international schemes have more flexibility in mobilizing international finance than national publicly-led schemes, but developing standards that balance scale and local relevance will be challenging.
-Privately-led national schemes can channel additional finance to areas not reached by public policy but might have limited access to international finance and investors.
+Publicly-led national schemes will be tailored to achieve national goals, however many countries lack the institutional infrastructure to set up such schemes and inspire investor confidence.
+Publicly-led international schemes have more flexibility and track records in disbursing finance than national publicly-led schemes, but developing standards that balance scale and local relevance will be challenging.
+Privately-led national schemes can channel additional finance not reached by public policy, but might have limited access to international finance and investors.
 Finally, privately-led international schemes have the potential to raise significant private finance, but face the challenge of developing high-integrity standards.

-Overall, standardization confronts substantial challenges as it risks compromising the contextspecificity of conservation and restoration activities.59 While striving to develop methodologies for an intricate assstriving to develop methodologies for an intricate asset class such as biocredits, certifying standards must acknowledge ecological complexity and act responsibly upon it.
-The creation and validation of global methodologies for biocredit issuance will demand a substantial time investment, potentially falling short of addressing the pressing urgency of the biodiversity crisis.
-Despite these potential risks, international schemes hold the capacity to facilitate substantial financial flows from the Global North to the biodiversity-rich countries in the Global South that do not have the resources or governance to manage the biodiversity crisis on their own.
+Overall, standardization confronts substantial challenges as it risks compromising the contextspecificity of conservation and restoration activities.60 While striving to develop methodologies for an intricate asset class such as biodiversity, standards certifying biocredits must acknowledge ecological complexity and act responsibly upon it.
+The creation and validation of precise global methodologies for biocredit issuance will demand a substantial time investment, potentially falling short of addressing the pressing urgency of the biodiversity crisis.
+Despite these potential risks, international schemes hold the capacity to facilitate substantial financial flows from Global North countries to the biodiversity-rich Global South countries that do not have the resources or governance to manage the biodiversity crisis.

 It remains unclear how much private finance biocredits could unlock.
-Uncertainty about the private sector potential relates to the companies' lack of awareness about operational risks posed by biodiversity loss, lack of regulatory incentives, and the absence of well-defined frameworks for biocredits.
-Companies' lack of awareness of biodiversity-related risks often leads them to underestimate how their operations depend on and impact biodiversity resources.60 Recognizing and acting upon these risks, as well as acknowledging the damage to biodiversity caused by commercial activities, is the first step to create demand for functioning biocredits markets.
-Early investors in national schemes stand to gain substantial advantages by confronting and effectively managing biodiversity-related risks.
-They can also anticipate when frameworks for naturerelated financial disclosure come into effect or gain widespread adoption.
+Uncertainty about the private sector potential is related to the companies' lack of awareness about operational risks posed by biodiversity loss, lack of regulatory incentives, and the absence of well-defined frameworks for biocredits.
+Companies' lack of awareness of biodiversity-related risks often leads them to underestimate how their operations depend on and impact biodiversityand impacts of their operations on biodiversity resources.61 Recognizing and acting upon these risks, as well as acknowledging the damage to biodiversity caused by commercial activities, is the first step to create demand for functioning biocredits markets.
+Early investors in national schemes stand to gain substantial advantages by confronting and effectively managing biodiversity-related risks and anticipating when frameworks for nature-related financial disclosure potentially come into effect or gain widespread adoption.
 The interplay between vulnerable industries and national biocredits schemes may become pivotal in this context.